NuevoFoundation/workshops/content/english/linux-basics/activity-3.md

 You should see that the directory `Documents` no longer appears, because it was moved into the `Downloads` directory.

 {{% notice tip %}}
-We can it moved into `Downloads` by using the `ls` command with an added directory path.
+We can see that it moved into `Downloads` by using the `ls` command with an added directory path.
 ```
 ls -l Downloads/
 ```